aidan-gibson/obsidian-opener/README.md

-Check out https://github.com/czottmann/obsidian-mononote instead!
+# Check out https://github.com/czottmann/obsidian-mononote instead!
 This is no longer maintained.

+# old stuff

 obsidian-opener:
 * opens md in new tabs (unless tab already exists, then switches to that tab).